aegrey/angularjs-code-example/README.md

 ---

 #### IMPORTANT NOTICE
 This is a code exercise completed by Ann Eliese Grey.
-All code, images, and any other content are copyright Ann Eliese Grey*.
-Any use of any portion of this code in a manner other than review is in violation of the EULA.
-Any use in an application intended to be for profit, or for personal or other means will be prosecuted to the fullest extent of the law.
+All code, images, and any other content are copyright Ann Eliese Grey*.Use of any portion of this content for any purpose other than code review is in violation of the EULA.
+Use of this content in an application intended to be for profit, personal, or other means will be prosecuted to the fullest extent of the law.

 *This does not include open-source libraries used, or the exercise instructional PDF provided by ThoughtWorks.